-The Wanaka Lavender Farm is a great place to visit as a tourist.
+The Wanaka Lavender Farm is a great place to visit as a tourist in New Zealand.
 This blog is all about what the farm is like, what to do there, how much it costs, what my experience was like, and a general review.

-If you have an hour or so to spare while in Wanaka, then a visit to the Wanaka Lavender Farm is a great option!
-Located only a couple of minutes outside of Wanaka town centre, this Lavender farm lets visitors explore the purple lavender fields, shop in the gift shop, sample lavender products in the cafe, or feed some of the animals on the farm.
+If you have an hour or so to spare while in Wanaka, then a trip to the Wanaka Lavender Farm is a great option!
+Located only a couple of minutes outside of Wanaka town center, this lavender farm lets visitors explore the purple lavender fields, shop in the gift shop, sample lavender products in the cafe, or feed some of the animals on the farm.

-Dan and I were passing through Wanaka the other day on our journey to the West Coast and decided to check out the farm for ourselves.
-While we were most interested in the photo opportunities, we had a blast checking out the animals and even tried the lavender flavoured ice cream!
-While the whole experience only took about an hour, it was a fun short stop!
+Dan and I were passing through Wanaka the other day on our journey to the West Coast and decided to check out the lavender farm for ourselves.
+We had a blast watching the animals and even tried lavender-flavored ice cream!
+While the whole experience only took about an hour, it was a fun quick stop!

 Here is everything you might want to know about the Wanaka Lavender Farm.

 It is a farm of lavender fields!
 You can walk the fields and take some photos or explore what else the farm has to offer.

 There are some farm animals around that you can see including alpacas, goats, pigs, and sheep.
 The animals are all really friendly and will likely come to the fence to greet you!
 You can sometimes buy food from reception and feed the animals yourself.

 The gift shop offers lavender goods including lots of skincare products.
 Next to the gift shop is a little cafe that sells some treats including lavender ice cream and tea!

 Related Read: Here are some other incredible South Island Destinations to see while visiting New Zealand.